trdevendran/flutter_decorated_container/README.md

 # flutter_decorated_container
-A Customisable Container widget for the dashed border with rounded corner radius and its background color.
+A Customisable widget for the dashed/dotted border around any widget.

 ## Features
 - A Container with special decorated options to make the widget more powerful
   - Dashed border around the container with rounded corner radius
   - Customisable strokeColor for the dashed line
   - Both width and gap of the dash can be customised
-  - fillColor as background color of the container
+  - Background color for the widget.

 ## Usage
 ### With Default values